Anurni/Optical_Character_Recognition/README.md

-﻿ADVANCED MACHINE LEARNING ASSIGNMENT 1: OCR
+## ﻿ADVANCED MACHINE LEARNING ASSIGNMENT 1: OCR - Anni Nieminen

 This repository holds my code for assignment 1 LT2326 (OCR for Thai and English).
 Below are instructions on how to run the scripts.